InvincibleMiller/Label-Guard-2.0/README.md

 ### 2.0

-Label Guard versions 2.0+ use Fauna DB, Express.js, Next.js and Bootstrap.
+Label Guard versions 2.0+ use this tech stack:

+- Fauna DB (FQL v10)
+- Express.js
+- Next.js
+- Node.js
+- Bootstrap

 This specific tech stack is absolutely incredible because it allows the benefits of Next.js, specifically dynamically rendering content, to be coupled with the versatility of Express.js as a backend.
-Fauna DB is serverless; it's an incredibly secure and fast document based, relational database.
+Fauna DB is an incredible fast, serverless, NoSQL relational database.

-Using React Hook Form for client side forms.
+Various other libraries are used in the app:

+- Stripe
+- react-hook-form
+- cryptojs
+- etc.

 ### Back Story